|

 The least lucky of them was the Colorado Midland.
 Rivals having taken river valleys first, it had to climb three very high passes in succession (asdf showed us a bridge on the first climb) - then was forced to share tracks on the rest of the route to Salt Lake City...

-The worst, Hagerman Pass, was the third - crossed initially in the short Hagerman Tunnel at 11,528-feet (3514 m), with switchbacks and loops on trestles on the climb (another old photo).
-Extreme snowfall and grades were battled 1887-93, then the longer Busk-Ivanhoe Tunnel, built2 among incredible hardships, opened a safer route.
-In winter 1898/9, the old line was re-used during a financial dispute...
-This railroad struggled on until WWI, when the military was given control over railroads - and closed it.
+The worst climb, up Hagerman Pass, was the third – crossed initially in the short Hagerman Tunnel at 11,528 feet (3,514 m), with switchbacks and loops on trestles on the ramp (see another old photo).
+Extreme snowfall and grades were battled 1887–1893, then the longer Busk–Ivanhoe Tunnel, built2 under incredible hardships, opened a safer route.
+In the winter of 1898/9, the old line was re-used during a financial dispute...
+This railroad struggled on until WWI, when the military was given control over railroads – and closed it.

 Forgotten Narrow Gauge

 What would have become the North American railroad reaching the highest altitude4 was the Argentine Central, west of Denver.
 Begun 100 years ago, it climbed up a steep mountainside with 7 switchbacks (first 2 above connecting railroad's double loop), but then construction ended half-way due to WWI.
-Tracks ended abruptly just below a nondescript bulge on a ridge - the 13,117 feet (3998 m) Argentine Peak5:
+Tracks ended abruptly just below a nondescript bulge on a ridge – the 13,117 feet (3,998 m) Argentine Peak5 (photo from Denver Public Library; also compare with the postcard version to see how it was tampered with):

-(more B&W photos) Before the line closed during the next World War, there were direct coaches from Denver - tough, traversing tracks of three successive railroad companies, it had to be handed over twice...
-Nothing remains of either, but just below what was the Argentine Central, a spectacular section was rebuilt 1973-84: the Georgetown Loop RR (old postcard).
+(The source site has a couple more B&W photos.)
+Before the line closed during the next World War, there were direct coaches from Denver – though, traversing tracks of three successive railroad companies, it had to be handed over twice...
+Nothing remains of either, but just below what was the Argentine Central, a spectacular section was rebuilt 1973–1984: the Georgetown Loop RR. (old postcard).